jaimerodriguez/holodemo/README.md

 		1. X=4 ( 4 meters to your right), Y = 1 (floating in space so we can demo gravity), and Z = 0 or Z < 1 (no depth from where you are at).
 The 4 meters was selected so you can walk towards BB8 and walk around it at < 5 meters, which is further than any roomscale VR that is tethered.
 	3. You want the Yoda some where near the BB8 so it is clear it appears in the scene (X = 5 is 5 meters to your right).
 You also want it floating in space ( so 1<Y<2 ) so you can show gravity.
 Z (deep can still be 0, or a bit behind BB8, so -1<Z<0).
 	4. If you are using image recognition w/ Vuforia, print the "YodaStretched.jpg" in the 3rdParty/Vuforia_Database folder).
 Print this w/ color in 8.5"x11" page.
 	5. If you are not using Vuforia, tweak the #define FAKESCAN in line 0 in scene manager, and just use the "Toggle Laser" command -which was designed for when scanning 3D objects -.
-With FAKESCAN defined, within a few seconds of you toggling, it will act as if some object had been scanned.
+With FAKESCAN defined, within a few seconds of you toggling, it will act as if some object had been recognized.

-## Commands & Script

-1. Launch the app.
-2. Explain the cursor. it is your gaze.
-HoloLens is doing all the tracking, and cursor uses Unity's RayCast to detect collisions.
-Cursor is blue when it does not collide with anything and green when it collides with something.
-2. Look around the room, and have your cursor collide with the BB8 model.
-3. Show the BB8 model.
-This is a standard, free fbx.
-Nothing special, a hologram is just any 3D object in Unity.
-4. Show that there is no Yoda next to the BB8.
-5. Scanning an object w/ Vuforia to "summon the Yoda".
-	1. If you are using image recognition, scan the image.
-	2. If you don't have a prop (image or object), just call "Toggle Lase" with FAKESCAN define
-3. See Yoda appear.
-Walk to it, look around it.
-Emphasize the "untethered aspect of HoloLens"
-4. Use the "Toggle Scan" voice command to start scanning the floor & walls.
-5. Use the "Toggle Renderer" voice command to show how HoloLens is scanning.
-The meshes it is finding.
-6. Once you know there is a floor scanned, use the "Gravity" command to turn on gravity on your objects.
-See them fall and collide with the floor.
-7. Tap on the BB8 to select it, showing the hand gesture of "Tap" .
-8. With BB8 selected, use the "Walk" command and see it animate around the scanned floor.
-Emphasize Spatial mapping.
-9. Repeat the "walk" command until BB8 hits something physical and falls over.
->>>>>>> 60387aeb9f596f5a98b4e0e42029fe9738f421fb
-10. When BB8 falls over, "Tap it" to have it stand-up.
-11. Give the "Toggle Scan" command, which will turn-off Unity's spatial mapping, making the floor mesh disappear.
-With this command, our holograms will disappear into abyss.
-That is spatial mapping in action.

-<<<<<<< HEAD
 #Building the demo to showcase developers features

 The following steps outline every step in building the demo from scratch.
 You can have a few of the steps "pre-configured" to not bore your audience too much.